overfullstack/overfullstack.github.io/src/pages/articles/2018-12-07---functional-terminology/index.md

 layout: post
 draft: false
 path: /posts/functional-terminology
-category: "Functional Programming"
+category: Functional Programming
 cover: "./cover.jpg"
 tags:
-- "Functional Programming"
+- Functional Programming
 description: "Speak Functional language fluently"

 ---

 ## Pure Functions

-- These return a value based on what is passed in to the function.
+- These return a value based on what is passed into the function.
 - For instance, if we pass x into a function as input we will get F of x out as output.
 - Another property of a pure function is that it will always return the same result for the same passed in value.
 - If we pass input x into the function again, we should get back the exact same value, F of x.
 You should be able to do